The blind auditions are well and truly underway in the latest season of The Voice Australia.

 Right from the very beginning, Sam caused controversy on The Voice.
 As a loop DJ and beatboxer, Boy George questioned whether his music really complied with the rules of the singing show, saying: "This is The Voice and you’re not really a singer."

 However, when his mentor Kelly Rowland got Sam to sing showing he had got the voice to win, George again criticised him by saying he was straying too far from what he auditioned with.
 "Almost losing who you are, that's the only thing I'm worried about," Boy George said on the show.
 "You are so cool.
-One of the coolest acts that's been on this show.
+One of the coolest acts that have been on this show.
 Don't lose that coolness."

 Diana Rouvas, 2019